ReeceClark2/kmwcd-viewer/Readme.md

 # KMWCD Data Viewer

 This repository presents a lightweight, local data viewer designed to visualize water column data from EM2040 sonar devices, specifically utilizing the Kongsberg "KMALL" file format.
-Building upon the existing [KMALL file reader](https://github.com/valschmidt/kmall), this tool provides an intuitive interface for exploring and analyzing hydrothermal plumes and other water column features that exhibit temperature gradients.
+Building upon the existing [KMALL file reader](https://github.com/valschmidt/kmall), this tool provides an interface for exploring and analyzing hydrothermal plumes and other water column features that exhibit temperature gradients.

 ## Features

-The KMWCD Data Viewer offers a range of functionalities to facilitate data exploration:
+The KMWCD Data Viewer offers a range of functionalities to guide the user through exploring data:

   * **Interactive 2D Visualization**: The main viewer window displays a 2D representation of the water column data.
 Users can dynamically adjust the displayed data using three sliders in the lower panel:
       * **Depth**: Restrict the data by depth range.
       * **Beams**: Filter data based on beam numbers.
       * **Pings**: Select a specific range of pings to display.
-  * **Data Aggregation**: The viewer allows for averaging data across a specified range of pings, providing a clearer, aggregated view of the water column.
   * **Animation Generation**:
       * Create **animations** of hydrothermal plumes by stitching together a sequence of pings.
 You can specify the number of pings per frame and the desired frames per second for the output GIF.
       * Process multiple files at once: If a folder containing `.kmwcd` files is uploaded, the "Animate All" feature will generate individual animations for each file within that folder.